dgzlopes/pulpocon/README.md

 You verify this by running `docker-compose logs quickpizza`.

+You can learn more about data parameterization in k6 [in our docs](https://k6.io/docs/examples/data-parameterization/).

 ### 1.7.
 Visualize the results over time with Prometheus and Grafana

 The output of k6 is nice, but it's not possible understand how the metrics evolved over time.